Reliefcreation/WordPress-plugin-media-sync-delete-multilanguage/readme.txt

 * Implemented safety checks for recursive deletions

 == Upgrade Notice ==

+= 1.0.1 =
+This update adds version tracking and enhances the logging interface.
+Update recommended for all users.

 = 1.0.0 =
 Initial release of Media Sync Delete Multilanguage for WPML